Amanpreet07/DirectoryClone/README.md

 Ever been in the situation where :
 + You need to backup your collection of **MOVIES**, **TV SHOWS**, **SONGS** and *some other stuff*
 + It is too much to make a backup and update it everytime.
-+ You can re-download it whenever you need only if you know about everyfile you had.
++ You can re-download it whenever you need only if you know about every file you had.

 **NO ?** NEVER MIND.